lixinye-nju/AlphaTrans/README.md

 > [!NOTE]
 > There might be a need to do some small manual changes after test decomposition.
 For instance removing `@Test(expected = IllegalArgumentException.class)` from test annotation as we do not know ahead of time which decomposed tests throw exception.
 Please refer to our reference decomposed tests (e.g., [`cleaned_final_projects_decomposed_tests`](/java_projects/cleaned_final_projects_decomposed_tests/)) for specific examples.
 A project with decomposed tests is considered ok as long as it can be compiled by maven.

+## Partial Translations
+All generated partial Python translations are available on [Zenodo](https://doi.org/10.5281/zenodo.13826582).

 ## Contact
 We look forward to hearing your feedback.
 Please open an issue for any questions or comments 🙏.